 Senior dogs are more likely to have health conditions or other problems that might limit how much they can exercise.
-They tend to rest a lot more, but it's still important to keep them active so they stay healthy.
+They tend to slow down a little or rest more, but it's still important to keep them active so they stay healthy.

-As dogs age, they may develop age or breed related health problems which stop them from doing certain activities.
+As dogs age, they may develop age or breed related health problems which stop them from doing certain activities or affect their day to day lives.
 These can include: